huy1741/python-triangle-math/README.md

-# python-triangle-math
-Triangle Calculator
+# Triangle Calculator

+## Overview

-This Python project is designed to assist in the analysis and classification of triangles using their coordinates.
-It performs a range of calculations and provides information about a given triangle:
+The Triangle Calculator is a Python project designed to analyze and classify triangles based on their coordinates in a 2D plane.
+This program provides a comprehensive set of functions for working with triangles, including:

-Checking Triangle Validity: Determines if the provided coordinates form a valid triangle.
+- Validating whether the given coordinates form a valid triangle.

-Side Lengths and Angles: Calculates the lengths of sides AB, BC, and AC, and measures the angles between them.
+- Calculating the lengths of sides AB, BC, and AC, and measuring the angles between them.

-Triangle Classification: Identifies if the triangle is equilateral, isosceles, scalene, right-angled, obtuse-angled, or acute-angled.
+- Classifying the type of triangle (e.g., equilateral, isosceles, scalene, right-angled, obtuse-angled, or acute-angled).

-Area Calculation: Computes the area of the triangle.
+- Computing the area of the triangle.

-Altitudes: Determines the lengths of altitudes originating from vertices A, B, and C.
+- Determining the lengths of altitudes from vertices A, B, and C.

-Medians: Calculates the lengths of medians starting from points A, B, and C.
+- Calculating the lengths of medians starting from points A, B, and C.

-Centroid and Circumcenter: Provides the coordinates of the centroid and circumcenter of the triangle.
+- Identifying the coordinates of the centroid and circumcenter of the triangle.

-Usage
+## Usage

-The user inputs coordinates for points A, B, and C, and the program performs the calculations to provide the details mentioned above.
+The Triangle Calculator allows users to input the coordinates for points A, B, and C, and it performs the calculations to provide detailed information about the triangle.

-How to Use
+## How to Use

-Run the Python script.
+1. Run the Python script.
-Input coordinates for points A, B, and C in the format [Ax, Ay, Bx, By, Cx, Cy].
+2. Input coordinates for points A, B, and C in the format [Ax, Ay, Bx, By, Cx, Cy].
-The program will display the results, including side lengths, angles, triangle classification, area, altitudes, medians, centroid, and circumcenter.
+3. The program will display the results, including side lengths, angles, triangle classification, area, altitudes, medians, centroid, and circumcenter.

-Feel free to use this project to understand and analyze triangles with ease, whether for educational purposes or practical applications.
+Feel free to use this project for educational purposes or in practical applications where triangle analysis is required.

+## Getting Started

+1. Clone the repository to your local machine.
+2. Ensure you have Python installed.
+3. Run the `triangle_calculator.py` script.